Fruit n Veg Growing Group

 Meetings are held on the 4th Thursday of the month at 10am

-Next Meeting - Thursday 24 October 10am at Valero Lounge, 57 Newland Street, Witham, CM8 2BE
+Next Meeting - TBA but it will be on a Thursday 10am probably at Valero Lounge, 57 Newland Street, Witham, CM8 2BE

 Anyone interested in joining us should contact Peter via the Blue Bird icon or just come along.